ksgwxfan/climate-parser/README.md

 #### Reports

 These functions return robust climatological data, including all-time statistics and for climatological eras, incremented by 5 years.
-This is what I refer to climatological-tendency.
-This allows you to see how the averages changed over time, as comparisons of a day's data usually only takes place against one time period.
+This enables, what I refer to as, climatological-tendency analysis.
+This allows you to see how the averages change over time, as comparisons of a day's, month's, or year's data usually only takes place against one time period.
+How is the long-term average changing?
+I believe it simplifies analysis and makes it easier to see trends.
+Of note, in `monthReport()` and `yearReport()`, reported standard deviations are calculated of the means/averages for individual months/years.

-`dayReport(m,d)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d)` :: Gathers and reports for specified week in the entire record `monthReport(m)` :: Gives a report for a specific month `yearReport()` :: Analyzes the entire record and returns a report based on years
+`dayReport(m,d)` :: Collects and returns statistics for all specified days in the record `weekReport(m,d)` :: Gathers and reports for specified week in the entire record `monthReport(m)` :: Gives a report for a specific month `yearReport()` :: Analyzes the entire record and returns a report based on years; no passed-data is needed

 ```
 >>> monthReport(12)